stevecodeguy/Vulcan/README.md

 ```

 The above terminal command will fire up Gulp, which in turn will run BrowserSync for automatic browser refreshes on code changes and the Sass compiler for compiling Sass.

+Once the above command has been entered, you can just write all your code throughout the day and Gulp will watch your files and compile Sass as needed.
+No further interaction on your part is needed.

+Run this "gulp" command at the start of each day to re-start Gulp.

+Don't forget to commit and push your changes to this repo up to GitHub throughout the day.

 **Note:** There is no need to run a "sass --watch" command for this project.
 Gulp takes care of all the Sass compiling for you.